Tang Soo Do: Techniques and patterns

-Hyung
+Hyeong

-Forms (hyung) vary depending upon the founder or head of the different federations of Tang Soo Do.
+Forms (hyeong) vary depending upon the founder or head of the different federations of Tang Soo Do.
 Tang Soo Do forms are a set of moves demonstrating a defensive or aggressive action for every movement taken mainly from Japanese shotokan karate kata.
 They are based on an offender attacking and one demonstrating the form reacting to their attack.
 They are generally memorized and demonstrated at a test for ranking up or a tournament.

 Traditionally, nine forms are included in the curriculum of most Tang Soo Do schools, which are required study to earn the midnight blue belt.
-These hyung are:
+These hyeong are:

 Kee Cho forms: Kee Cho Il Bu, Kee Cho E bu, Kee Cho Sam Bu.

 The Kee Cho series comprises basic patterns. these were created by Gichin Funakoshi, and named taikyoku in Shotokan karate.

 Pyung Ahn forms: Pyung Ahn Cho Dan, Pyung Ahn E Dan, Pyung Ahn Sam Dan, Pyung Ahn Sa Dan, Pyung Ahn Oh Dan.

 The Pyung Ahn series was adopted from Okinawan and Japanese karate, where they are called Pinan/Heian and are the creation of Yasutsune Itosu, who also was one of Funakoshi's teachers.

 Bassai (also known as Pal Che).
 The Bassai form is also from karate, where it is called Passai/Bassai Dai/Hyung, and was created by Okinawan Bushi Sokon Matsumura.